Home

 First Phase: This phase involved the installation of temporary paving and new drainage along Gunnery Road, which included the closure of sidewalks.
 First Phase was completed May 2025.

-Third Phase: In the third phase, Gunnery Road will be closed from Buckingham Road to just before Sunset Road.
+Third Phase: Currently working in the third phase, Gunnery Road will be closed from Buckingham Road to just before Sunset Road.
 Similar to the previous phase, a detour will guide traffic from Buckingham Road to Sunset Road and then back onto Gunnery Road.
 Access to Gunnery Baptist Church on Gunnery Road will remain in all phases.
 Temporary traffic signals will remain in place.
 Sidewalk closures will continue throughout this phase.
-The Third Phase is scheduled to begin Fall 2025 and anticipated to be completed by Winter 2026.
+The Third Phase is scheduled to begin Fall 2025 and anticipated to be complete by Winter 2026.

 Fourth Phase: In this final phase, traffic will be in the new configuration, utilizing the roundabout for all traffic movements.
 Drivers should expect intermittent lane closures while crews complete the remaining portions of the roundabout.
 The Fourth Phase is scheduled to begin by Winter 2026 and anticipated to be completed by Spring 2026.